Rosemary Garlic Mashed Potatoes

 Pro-tip: Resist the urge to over-mix!
 Overworking the potatoes releases too much starch, making them gluey.
 Use a potato masher or ricer for light and fluffy results.

-1. Cook the potatoes: Wash and dry potatoes then cut them into 1-inch cubes.
-Place the potatoes in a large pot and cover with cold water and add 1 tablespoon of salt and bring the water to a boil.
-Once it has reached a boil reduce the heat to medium and simmer for 15-20 minutes, or until the potatoes are fork tender.
+1. Cook the potatoes: Wash and dry the potatoes, then cut them into 1-inch cubes.
+Place the potatoes in a large pot, cover with cold water, add 1 tablespoon of salt, and bring the water to a boil.
+Once it has reached a boil, reduce the heat to medium and simmer for 15-20 minutes, or until the potatoes are fork-tender.
 Drain the potatoes and return them to the pot.

 cut up Yukon gold potatoes in a saucepan with water.